-The API response is not the delivery result
+The API response is not the delivery status

 When your send request succeeds, you usually know one thing: the messaging platform accepted your request.
 Delivery is asynchronous.
 The carrier may accept, delay, filter, expire, reject, or report a status later.
-Your application needs webhooks because the truth changes after the initial API response.
+Your application needs SMS delivery tracking webhooks because the truth changes after the initial API response.

 Twilio describes outbound status callbacks as a way to track status changes through the message lifecycle.
 Vonage notes that a successful SMS API response means a message was queued, not necessarily delivered, and that delivery receipts vary in reliability by market and receipt type.